What is an antimitochondrial antibody test?

 - dry mouth and eyes

 An AMA test is used to help confirm a doctor’s clinical diagnosis of PBC.
-An abnormal AMA test alone is not enough to diagnose PBC.
-Your doctor may also order the following tests:
+An abnormal AMA test alone is not enough to diagnose the disorder.
+If this should occur, your doctor may order further tests, including the following:

 Your doctor will contact you to explain your results when they become available.